ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

    - Select an IBM Power10 or later server type from the **Machine type** list.
    - Complete the following steps to assign a VSN to the instance:
      - Edit the **Virtual serial number (VSN)** field.
-     - The Virtual serial number (VSN) summary pane appears.
+     - The VSN summary pane appears.
      - Select either **Auto-assign** or **Select from retained VSNs** option to assign a VSN.

     The supported {{site.data.keyword.ibmi-vst}}s are displayed in the **{{site.data.keyword.ibmi-vst}}** list based on the machine type that you select.
 The recommended {{site.data.keyword.ibmi-vst}} is displayed in the **{{site.data.keyword.ibmi-vst}}** field based on the number of cores and the memory size.
 You can select the {{site.data.keyword.ibmi-vst}} that is displayed in the **{{site.data.keyword.ibmi-vst}}** field or other options from the list.